Precession Relaxation of Viscoelastic Oblate Rotators: Results and discussions

 One of the main differences between the damping times obtained through a consistent viscoelastic model and those obtained within the empirical $\,Q$-model is the presence of an additional factor $\,\cos \theta\,$ in the numerators of the viscoelastic-model expressions (\ref{eq2}) and (\ref{eq4}).
 The expressions (\ref{eq5}) and (\ref{eq6}) from the $\,Q$-model lack that factor in their numerators.$\,$\footnote{~Equivalently, we could have stated that the $\,Q$-model expressions contain an extra $\,\cos\theta\,$ in their denominators, as compared to the viscoelastic-model expressions.} The origin of this difference can be traced back to an extra factor $\,\cos \theta\,$ in the approximate expression for the power obtained within the $\,Q$-model.
-(Our formulae (\ref{survive}) and (\ref{eq3}) lack that extra factor of $\,\cos\theta\,$.) \footnote{~To illustrate the emergence of a redundant $\,\cos \theta\,$ factor in the expression for power within the $\,Q$-model, consider a simplistic setting where the power is generated by a one-dimensional deviatoric stress at one frequency: $\,\sigma(t)\,=\,\sigma_0\,\cos\chi t\,$.
+(Our formulae (\ref{eq1}) and (\ref{eq3}) lack that extra factor of $\,\cos\theta\,$.) \footnote{~To illustrate the emergence of a redundant $\,\cos \theta\,$ factor in the expression for power within the $\,Q$-model, consider a simplistic setting where the power is generated by a one-dimensional deviatoric stress at one frequency: $\,\sigma(t)\,=\,\sigma_0\,\cos\chi t\,$.
 The formulae (\ref{powerQ}) and (\ref{powermaxwell}) in the Appendix give the power calculated within the $\,Q$-model and the Maxwell model, correspondingly.
 In our case, the role of the forcing frequency $\,\chi\,$ in the equation (\ref{powerQ}) is played by the precession frequency $\,\omega\,$ defined by the expression (\ref{omegafreq}).
-The precession frequency depends on $\,\cos \theta\,$ through the definition of $\,\Omega_3\,$ in the equation (\ref{omega3omegaperp}).}
+The precession frequency depends on $\,\cos \theta\,$ through the definition of $\,\Omega_3\,$ in the equation (\ref{omegafreq}).}

 As the generated power computed with aid of the $\,Q$-model contains an additional factor $\,\cos \theta\,$, the power becomes zero in the limit of $\,\theta \rightarrow \pi/2\,$.
 This renders the $\,\theta-$dependence of the power quite different from that obtained in the previous section where we used the viscoelastic Maxwell model.
 The power generated in a viscoelastic oblate ellipsoid is shown in Figure \ref{fig3}.
-The power is maximal for $\,\theta = \pi/2\,$, except in the case of very large values of the shape parameter ($\,h$ $\gtrsim 0.95\,$); for those values, the peak shifts to smaller $\,\theta\,$.
+The power is maximal for $\,\theta = \pi/2\,$.
+In the case of very large values of the shape parameter ($\,h$ $\gtrsim 0.95\,$), the peak shifts to the values of $\,\theta\,$ slightly smaller than $\,\pi/2\,$~---~which is a purely mathematical artefact explained above in Footnote \ref{failure}.

 Within the viscoelastic model, the relaxation rate $\,d\theta / dt\,$ tends to infinity for $\,\theta \rightarrow \pi/2\,$, see Figure \ref{fig4}.
 Within the empirical $\,Q$-model, the relaxation rate stays finite for $\,\theta \rightarrow \pi/2\,$.
 It attains its maximum at an angle close to $\,\theta = \pi/2\,$, except for large $\,h\,$, in which case the peak shifts towards smaller values of $\,\theta\,$.
 (Such a shift resembles the $\,\theta-$dependence of the viscoelastic power, described in the previous section.).
 This explains the increasingly large differences between the curves with different initial $\,\theta_0\,$ for large and increasing $\,h\,$, seen in Figure \ref{fig2}.